 - Has convictions for child sexual offences

-- Have other convictions relevant to the safeguarding children e.g. adult sexual offences, violence, drug or domestic abuse.
+- Has other convictions relevant to the safeguarding children e.g. adult sexual offences, violence, drug or domestic abuse.

-- Concerning behaviour relevant to safeguarding children which is now being displayed by the subject/child that has been disclosed as part of the disclosure application e.g. grooming/unusual behaviour that indicates sexual harm to children might be likely.
+- Displays concerning behaviour relevant to safeguarding children which is now being displayed by the subject/child that has been disclosed as part of the disclosure application e.g. grooming/unusual behaviour that indicates sexual harm to children might be likely.

 The application will be one raising ‘no concerns’ where the individual has no convictions which raise child safeguarding concerns and there is no other intelligence held by the police indicating the same.
 Also, where the application has not revealed any concerning behaviour relevant to the safeguarding children.